Birds: Threat to Lines or Threatened by Lines

 birds

-Moreover, once the birds have raised their offspring and left the site, the nests should be carefully re-located.
+Once birds have raised their offspring and left the site, nests should be carefully re-located.
 In the long run, this would be the most successful and ‘bird-friendly’ approach, namely providing the birds with a nearby nesting alternative – usually some kind of pole with an installed platform and located near the existing nest site.
 Such alternative platforms should be built alongside the line and should be somewhat higher than the original nests to make them an attractive alternative.
 Then, once the nest has been re-located, the original tower should be equipped with bird guards to discourage future re-nesting.
 Again, to establish the best construction of alternative platforms, there should be close co-operation between line engineers and ornithologists.

 Summary